preferred pronouns: she/her/hers

 Her current research focuses on social policy in a variety of contexts.
 With Margaret Hanson (Arizona State), she examines why authoritarian regimes invest in higher education.
 With Jeffrey Nonnemacher (University of Pittsburgh), she examines differences in state reported coverage of higher education in Russia and China.
 Finally, with Israel Marques (Higher School of Economics, Moscow), she has conducted survey and laboratory experiments to see how institutional quality (specifically for tax collection) influences individual preferences for redistribution.
 They find that wealthier people are sometimes supportive of higher tax rates when they can more easily evade paying taxes.
 In related work with Danilo Gjukovikj, she examines how institutional quality influences the manifestos of policy parties in regards to social polices like healthcare and educaition.

 Check out the STUDIO Undergrad Research Lab.
-My article with Jeffrey Nonnemacher reviewing our experiences creating & running the lab is forthcoming in PS: Political Science & Politics.
+My article with Jeffrey Nonnemacher reviewing our experiences creating & running the lab is open access in PS: Political Science & Politics (published February 2022)

 Using case studies of pension and housing reform, we can see the changing meaning of social citizenship at the heart of Russian politics.
 See my spring 2021 article in Russian Politics with Regina Smyth.